Quetzal-framework/conan-config/README.md

 - `conan.conf`: This file is the main configuration file for Conan.
 It contains global settings and options that influence Conan's behavior.

 ## Usage

 It is meant to be used with `conan config install https://github.com/Quetzal-framework/conan-config.git` in a Dockerfile, specifically for the Visual Studio Code DevContainer extension working with the [Quetzal starter project](https://github.com/Quetzal-framework/starter-template)

+## License

+This repository is provided under the GNU General Public License v3.0.
+Feel free to use and modify the configuration files as needed, but keep in mind the requirements and obligations imposed by the GPL v3.0 license.

+## Disclaimer

+The configuration files in this repository are provided as a starting point and a reference.
+It is important to review and adjust the settings according to your specific needs and requirements.
+Use them at your own discretion and ensure compatibility with your development environment.